amardeepmsingh/bronze/_texts/georgia_douglas_johnson_bronze_1922.md

 ## LITTLE SON

 - The very acme of my woe,
--        The pivot of my pride,
+- {:.indent-3}The pivot of my pride,
 - My consolation, and my hope
--        Deferred, but not denied.
+- {:.indent-3}Deferred, but not denied.
 - The substance of my every dream,
--        The riddle of my plight,
+- {:.indent-3}The riddle of my plight,
 - The very world epitomized
--        In turmoil and delight.
+- {:.indent-3}In turmoil and delight.

 ---